rillonline/writing/kearsarge/kearsarge.md

 happen."

 I thought about this.
 What were the implications of what I thought I had just figured out.
-Consequences matter a great deal in our part of the western galactic arm.
+Consequences matter a great deal in our part of free space.
 People were assassinated for less.

 "We don't know who contacted whom," I said slowly.
 "If Mudd was the perpetrator, he could have pressured Roseau.
 If I understand Blake's chart of the royal family and all of its relatives, Mudd had a closer relationship to the Crowned Prince than Roseau.
-Roseau is so far down the royal line as to not mater at all."
+Roseau is so far down the royal line as to not matter at all."

 "So Mudd used that leverage to get Roseau to receive the stolen goods,.
 Is that what you are saying?"
 Tara Lee asked.